glasgowm148/ergonaut-handbook/Developers.md

 Interpreter for a family of Sigma-State authentication languages, [a list of good first issues is available on Github](https://github.com/ScorexFoundation/sigmastate-interpreter/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)

-Once implemented, it will be used in Explorer, Playground and probably other tools.

 ## Oracle Core

 - [Oracle Core](https://github.com/ergoplatform/oracle-core) - Run your oracle pools!

 ## Scorex